 Programme Degree B.Sc.

-Parenthesis Microbiology Pregramme Chesifia Microbiology is a branch of science that deals with study of microorganisms.
+Parenthesis Microbiology Preamble Misushieles, is a busual of acience that deals with shudy Preamble Microbiology is a branch of science that deals with study of microorganisms.
 The microbiological study has wide scope ranging from basic sciences to applied sciences.
 The prominent applied branches of microbiology that can be focused on Pharmaceutical microbiology, agricultural microbiology, food microbiology, environmental microbiology, medical microbiology, industrial microbiology and epidemiology.
 Various job opportunities are available for the students in the sector of industry, academia and government as well as non- government research institutes.
-Student can work as research fellow at various National Institutes, as Assistant Professor in colleges and Laboratory Technicians at Government and private pathological laboratories.
-Programme Specific Outcomes (PSOs) 1.
-After completing this programme, Learners will be able to Apply knowledge and technical skills as they investigate broad variety of contemporary subjects covering different areas of microbiology.
-2. Acquire critical thinking skills like hypothesis creation and testing, experiment design and execution, read and interpret scientific literature and demonstrate good written and oral communication via presentations.
-3. 4.
-Gain proficiency in skills needed for environmental sustainability Enable students to go for higher studies in microbiology and allied subjects leading to post graduation and Ph.D.
+Student can work as research fellow at various National Institutes, as Assistant Professor in colleges and Laboratory Technicians at Government and private pathological Programme Specific laboratories.
+After completing this programme, Learners will be able Outcomes (PSOs) to 1.
+Apply knowledge and technical skills as they investigate broad variety of contemporary subjects covering different areas of 2. microbiology.
+Acquire critical thinking skills like hypothesis creation and testing, experiment design and execution, read and interpret scientific literature and demonstrate good written and oral communication via 2 presentations.
+3. Gain proficiency in skills needed for environmental sustainability 4.
+Enable students to go for higher studies in microbiology and allied subjects leading to post graduation and Ph.D.
 Degrees 5.
-Get employed at various National Institutes, academic institutes and Government and private pathological laboratories 6.
+Get employed at various National Institutes, academic institutes and 6 Government and private pathological laboratories 6.
 Exemplify the diversity in the microbial world and evaluate their ecological role as well as state their significance to humankind.
-7. Classify and characterize microorganisms based on their morphological, cultural, biochemical, and molecular properties Eligibility Criteria for Programme 1.
-Female candidates with 12 th Science in PCB Pass out (Note: Admissions will be based on Merit) Intake The Program is offered at affiliated Colleges of SNDTWU.
+7. Classify and characterize microorganisms based on their morphological, cultural, biochemical, and molecular properties

+Eligibility Criteria 1.
+Female candidates with 12 th Science in PCB for Pass out(Note: Admissions will be based on Programme Merit) Intake The Program is offered at affiliated Colleges of SNDTWU.

-Structure with Course Titles
+Structure with Course Title